Ashley-Owens/RaspberryPi_NAS/README.md

 # RaspberryPi_NAS
-How I set up my home server (in case I forget!) using a Raspberry Pi 4, an external hard drive, Samba, and MAC OS.
+How I set up my home server using a Raspberry Pi 4, an external hard drive, Samba, Plex and MAC OS.

 ### Install Raspberry Pi OS
 I just went the easy route on this and installed the OS via the Raspberry Pi Imager found on the [Raspberry Pi website](https://www.raspberrypi.org/software/).
 Download the installation software to your mac, plug in a microSD card, and follow the instructions.